Steefph/zigbee2mqtt.io/docs/devices/ZM25TQ.md

 * `invert_cover`: Inverts the cover position, false: open=100,close=0, true: open=0,close=100 (default false).
 The value must be `true` or `false`

+## Pairing
+To set the device into pairing mode, click the button on the motor 3 times.
+The motor will do a short shake to comfirm pairing mode.

 ## Exposes